mlcheng/js-janus/README.md

 ```

 ### Performing asynchronous tasks
 Inject `async` to perform asynchronous tasks within your test.
 This function includes a callback that you must call in order for Janus to know the test has finished.
-If the callback isn't invoked 5000ms, an error will be logged and the test will fail.
+If the callback isn't invoked 5000ms, the test will log a warning.
+Remember to call the callback.

 ```js
 Test('Asynchronous functions', ({ async, expect }) => async(done => {